-The Great Smoky Mountains National Park is quite a treasure to behold.
-This more than 800-square-mile area is a haven for wildlife of all shapes and sizes — from the powerful black bears to shy salamanders.
-Here you can find mountaintop vistas, rushing streams, cascading waterfalls, and remnants of ancient homesteads.
-The most visited national park in the United States, this mountainous escape is only minutes away from your peaceful cabin rental in Gatlinburg, Tennessee.
+Quite a national treasure to behold, the Great Smoky Mountains National Park covers 800+ square miles and is a haven for wildlife of all shapes and sizes — from powerful black bears to shy salamanders.
+Along scenic hiking trails, you can find mountaintop vistas, rushing streams, cascading waterfalls, and remnants of ancient homesteads.
+The most visited national park in the United States, this mountainous escape is only minutes from your peaceful cabin rental in Gatlinburg, Tennessee.

-The Great Smoky Mountains National Park offers more than 800 miles of hiking trails; some are mild and great for children while others are extreme and ideal for the adventure seeking.
-When you venture on a hike in the mountains of Gatlinburg, you can spend anywhere from an hour to several days hiking and seeing the sights — there are routes for every skill and adventure level!
+Notably, the Great Smoky Mountains National Park offers 800+ miles of hiking trails; some are mild and great for children while others are extreme and ideal for adventure seekers.
+When you venture on a hike in the mountains of Gatlinburg, you can spend anywhere from an hour to several days exploring and seeing the sights — there are routes for every skill and experience level!

-While vacationing in your Gatlinburg, Tennessee, cabin rental, you can choose to spend your time how you wish — shopping, visiting attractions, or day hiking in the Great Smoky Mountains National Park.
+While vacationing at your Gatlinburg cabin rental, you can choose to spend your time how you wish — shopping, visiting attractions, or day hiking in the Great Smoky Mountains National Park.
 There are dozens of trails that are great for day hikes, featuring views that will take your breath away.
-Even if you don’t have any previous experience hiking, these four day hikes are suitable for most skill levels and are some of the best in the area!
+Even if you don’t have any previous hiking experience, the following 4 day hikes are suitable for most skill levels and are some of the best in the area!

-Accessible from the Trillium Gap Trailhead, this day hike takes you through scenes and views of all types.
-Nearly seven miles in length, this trail is one of the longer day hikes in the Great Smoky Mountains National Park.
-Some of the trail is well traveled and worn, while others are more rocky and strenuous — make sure you bring along plenty of water and plan to rest at the top of this hike!
+Accessible from the Trillium Gap Trailhead, this day hike in the Smokies takes you through scenes and views of all types.
+Nearly 7 miles in length, Brushy Mountain Trail is one of the longer day hikes in the Great Smoky Mountains National Park.
+Parts of the trail are well-traveled and worn, while others are more rocky and strenuous — make sure to bring plenty of water and plan to rest at the top of this hike!

 Rocky mountain faces and two small caves are just a couple of the features you will pass on your way up the trail.
 You can enjoy views of surrounding mountains as you make your way to the top, including impressive Balsam Point.
 End your hike when you reach the unique rock cairn — stacked stones that you can climb atop to enjoy an even better view of the mountains.

-This moderate trail is suitable for all levels of hikers, only a little over four miles roundtrip.
-Ideal for wildflower viewing in the spring months, this trail can be kind of crowded, given its close distance to the downtown area.
-Located off Newfound Gap Road, this trail is a great place to spend an afternoon.
+This moderate trail is suitable for all levels of hikers, only a little over 4 miles roundtrip.
+Ideal for wildflower viewing in the spring months, Huskey Gap Trail can be kind of crowded, given its close distance to the downtown area.
+Located off Newfound Gap Road, this trail is a great place to spend an afternoon with family or friends.

 As you hike along the trail, background noise will fade.
 You can catch peeks of an old stone fence, homesteads, and beautiful flora.
 Tulip trees are prevalent, as are a variety of wildflowers, from dwarf iris and wild ginger to yellow mandarin and a variety of violets.
 You can extend your hike up the Sugarland Mountain Trail or Little River Trail, giving you a variety of options if you choose to continue!

 This trail is a gentle and relaxed hike, accessible for all levels of adventurers.
-About three miles in length, the destination of this hike is a beautiful 40-foot waterfall!
-Cascading down two tiers of mountains, this spot is great for photographers, both professional and amateur, and even is ideal for a nice picnic lunch.
+About 3 miles in length, the destination of Baskins Creek Falls is a beautiful 40-foot waterfall!
+Cascading down 2 tiers of mountains, this spot is great for photographers, both professional and amateur, and ideal for a nice picnic lunch.

 Crossing footbridges and creeks, if you embark on your hike after a long rain, the trail may be a little treacherous.
-In the winter you can enjoy peeks of the town of Gatlinburg or the towering mountainsides that are nearby.
-Some steep descents make for more work on your way back, but we promise that the sounds and sights of the waterfall will reward you for your efforts.
+In winter, you can enjoy peeks of the town of Gatlinburg or the towering mountainsides that are nearby.
+Some steep descents make for more work on your way back, but we promise that the sounds and sights of the waterfall will reward your efforts.